Nabemono: Yosenabe Hot-Pot Recipe using S&B Soup Mix

 Easy Yose-Nabe Recipe using S&B Oden no Moto

-So last, for those who are interested in the Yosenabe hot pot, let me introduce an easy recipe using the Japanese seasoning and soup mix from S&B “Oden no Moto (おでんの素)”, which is actually one of the most beloved soup base mixes in Japan.
+So last, for those who are interested in the Japanese Yosenabe hot-pot, let me introduce an easy recipe using the S&B’s “Oden no Moto (おでんの素)” shown above.

 |Chinese cabbage||5 leaves|